 - The audience creates a list of people who match your buyer persona.
 It chooses from various details ranging from life events to purchase activity and everything in between

-- Custom audience from customer list targets people who are already on your email lists.
-Facebook matches different users with your customer contact information and enables you to show them specific advertisements
+- Custom audience from customer lists targets people who are already on your email lists.
+Facebook matches different users with your customer contact information and enables you to show them targeted advertisements

-- Lookalike audience uses your already targeted audience to find similar audiences.
+- A lookalike audience uses your already targeted audience to find similar audiences on social media.
 Facebook takes the characteristics of your customers and creates another list of new ones who match it

 - Remarketing audience uses Facebook to target people who have previously engaged with your brand (liked your page or watched one of your videos) or on your website

 Google also is an easy tool for targeting your customers.
 You have an option to pay for advertisements as paid placements on search engine results pages (SERPs) or display ads on third-party websites.
 Both of these options allow you to target users based on:

 - Website topics

 - Their behaviour on your website

 You can also engage in hyper-targeting by using CRM and email segmentation; you need to: